benc-uk/chatr/readme.md

 ## Some Notes on Design and Service Choice

-The intention was to use _Azure Web PubSub_ and _Azure Static Web Apps_, and to host the server side component as a set of serverless functions in the _Static Web Apps_ API support (which is in fact _Azure Functions_ under the hood). _Azure Static Web Apps_ was selected rather than simply hosting the client static files from the server API component.
+The plan of this project was to use _Azure Web PubSub_ and _Azure Static Web Apps_, and to host the server side component as a set of serverless functions in the _Static Web Apps_ API support (which is in fact _Azure Functions_ under the hood). _Azure Static Web Apps_ was selected rather than simply hosting the client static files from the server API component.

 This was because _Azure Static Web Apps_ has [amazing support for codeless and configless user signin and auth](https://docs.microsoft.com/en-us/azure/static-web-apps/authentication-authorization), which I wanted to leverage.

-Several issues were found with this initial approach:
+Some comments on this approach:

-- [API support in _Static Web Apps_ is quite limited](https://docs.microsoft.com/en-us/azure/static-web-apps/apis) and can't support the new bindings and triggers for Web PubSub.
+- [API support in _Static Web Apps_ is quite limited](https://docs.microsoft.com/en-us/azure/static-web-apps/apis) and can't support the new bindings and triggers for Web PubSub. **HOWEVER** You don't need to use these bindings 😂.
+You can create a standard HTTP function to act as a webhook event handler instead of using the `webPubSubConnection` binding.
+For sending messages back to Web PubSub, the server SDK can simply be used within the function code rather than using the `webPubSub` output binding.
-- I tried using a standalone _Azure Function App_, however the new bindings and triggers for Web PubSub would still not work, this is hopefully just a bug
-- It was decided to write the server component as a containerized Node.js Express app which could be run anywhere, there are some implications to this approach:
-  - CORS issues, as the frontend client is making calls to a different domain/host, so CORS had to be set to '\*' on the server
-  - The server must expose it's APIs over HTTPS, to prevent mixed content errors and because _Azure Web PubSub_ will only call an upstream event handler over HTTPS.
-To achieve this a sidecar container is used which runs the [Caddy 2 web server](https://caddyserver.com/), acting as a reverse proxy in front of the real server.
-See the **deploy/modules/server.bicep** file for details on how this is achieved
+- Table Storage was picked for persisting state as it has a good JS SDK (the new SDK in @azure/data-table was used), it's extremely lightweight and cheap and was good enough for this project

 # Running and Deploying the App